Arizona State Route 188: Route description

-The route, also known as Apache Trail at its southern end, starts at U.S. Route 60 in Globe, just north of Claypool, and runs generally northwest to a junction with State Route 288, then continues alongside Roosevelt Lake.
+The route, also known as Apache Trail at its southern end, starts at U.S. Route 60 in Globe, just north of Claypool, and runs generally northwest to a junction with State Route 288, then continues alongside Roosevelt Lake through Roosevelt Estates and Roosevelt.
 The route briefly enters Maricopa County, where it junctions with State Route 88, which takes over the Apache Trail designation to Apache Junction.
-SR 188 then re-enters Gila County, continuing through Tonto Basin and Punkin Center.
 The route originally followed a single-lane road down the canyon wall to the Theodore Roosevelt Dam, then crossed the dam to the other side of the canyon.
 A two-lane steel arch bridge upstream from the dam has now replaced this routing.
+SR 188 then re-enters Gila County, continuing through Tonto Basin, Punkin Center, and Jakes Corner.
 State Route 188 ends at State Route 87 south of Rye.

 Between Claypool and Roosevelt Lake is an old loop road labelled "Old Highway 88"; originally State Route 88 continued down 188 from Roosevelt Lake to US 60 at Claypool.
 State Route 188 has been widened to a multi-lane highway along part of its length.